Agency Information Guide

 Have Your Say is a website that enables NSW Government agencies to publicise consultations being conducted throughout the state.
 The site provides a central place for the public to search via their location and/or by topic to discover consultations that interest them.

 It enables them to share their views and ideas on Government plans to improve services, the economy and infrastructure in NSW.
-We use Have Your Say as an additional channel whenever we commence a consultation.
+We use Have Your Say as an additional channel when we commence a consultation.

 Open Data

-The IPC receives agency reports containing data on GIPA obligations and these reports are used by the IPC as the basis for the Information Commissioner’s annual Report on the Operation of the Government Information (Public Access) Act 2009, across all agencies and dis-aggregated to the sector level.
+The IPC receives agency reports containing data on GIPA obligations and these reports are used by the IPC as the basis for the Information Commissionerâs annual Report on the Operation of the Government Information (Public Access) Act 2009, across all agencies and dis-aggregated to the sector level.

-As part of the IPC’s commitment to Open Data and transparency in government, and support of the NSW Government’s Open Data Policy (2020) the online agency-level GIPA data has been made more accessible by publishing it in a form that allows deeper analysis and comparisons.
+As part of the IPCâs commitment to transparency in government and open data, the online agency-level GIPA data has been made more accessible by publishing it in a form that allows deeper analysis and comparisons.

 Information and Privacy Advisory Committee (IPAC)

-Information about IPAC is available here.
+Information about IPAC is available via the IPC website.

-4.3 Feedback and complaints
+Feedback and complaints

 The IPC welcomes input and feedback from the public, community organisations and government agencies regarding its services and publications.
 The IPC receives a range of diverse correspondence and complaints through a variety of channels including via the IPC website, emails, letters, phone calls and social media.